theo-armour/agenda/1-notes.md

 Marissa was Alex's administer assistant want to be

-Forced sale of tik Tok?
+Forced sale of tik Tok?&nbsp;

 What are two topics you might discuss?
 General topics such as last night's game or a favorite TV show are fine.